 How to Help Early Morning Wakings

-Due to the lack of melatonin causing them to feel sleepy, many babies will find it all the more difficult to fall back to sleep, even once presented with their normal sleep helps (nursing, rocking, pacifier).
+And then due to the lack of melatonin in the early morning hours, many babies will find it all the more difficult to fall back to sleep even with their normal sleep helps.
+(Ie. nursing, rocking, pacifier.)
 That is why it is vital for children to know how to fall asleep completely on their own.
 If they’re capable of putting themselves to sleep during the day, then they are all the more likely to employ that skill at 5:00 am.

 Next, parents should make sure to keep bedtime no earlier than 7 pm, or 6:30 pm at the absolute earliest.
 The earlier you put your baby to bed, the earlier they are likely to wake up for the day.
 It may be tempting to put them to bed earlier to make up for extra sleep, but getting into a cycle of “early bedtime” will perpetuate an early wake up the next morning.

 A Word of Caution